 Where would you take us for a yoga practice in the City of Angels?
 Where can we practice yoga outdoors in LA?

 When did you start practicing yoga?
-What did you find more tempting in this practice in the very beginning?
+What did you find more tempting in this practice at the very beginning?

 I started at home while living in Las Vegas and I practiced all by myself for the first 3 years of my yoga life.

 You have created your own yoga style.
 It’s called Interval Yoga.
-How did you take courage to start this project?
+How did you take the courage to start this project?
 What is the story behind the name?

 I felt the need for an evolving yoga practice that is not stuck in time.
 Yoga at the time I was practicing was very much a strict and a traditional discipline and most of the time it lacked fluidity, femininity and strength elements.
 I personally needed that for myself so I offered what I felt was lacking in the community at the time.
 The name indicates its dynamic nature as I interlace HIIT into my classes.
 This allows my classes to be a full yoga experience in under 30 minutes.
 Many people are very busy nowadays and I encourage everyone to have a strong home practice.
 At home we are able to connect with our inner truth; to hear our inner voice and to deepen our self and body awareness without the distraction of others and the need for approval or external leadership.
 If life gets too busy my classes offer you the possibility of maintaining a strong practice even if your time is very limited.

 Three words that could describe the Interval Yoga Style?

 Athletic, Evolving, Spiritual

 What the other people share with you about how they feel after the Interval Yoga Class?
-What are the main benefits for them?
+What are the main benefits?

 I offer classes for beginners which are my version of vinyasa yoga and I offer my signature style for intermediate to advanced practitioners called Interval Yoga.
 Expect to be challenged mentally, physically and spiritually!
 Expect to grow!